 -

-Home prices in Houston are 30.8% lower than in Billings. - Income in Houston is 9.9% higher than in Billings, so you could earn more for doing the same job.
-The top employers in Houston include H-E-B, Houston Methodist, and Memorial Hermann Health System.
+Home prices in Houston are 30.8% lower than in Billings. - You're likely to make a higher income living in Houston, where incomes are, on average, 9.9% higher than in Billings.
+Major employers in Houston include H-E-B, Houston Methodist, and Memorial Hermann Health System.

 - Be sure to budget for higher bills in Houston, since the cost of living for a single person in Houston is 56.2% higher than in Billings.
 This includes routine expenses like utilities, groceries, clothing, and transportation.